rogerhu/compsci_guides/Min-Stack.md

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

+Let n be the total number of operations performed.

 * **Time Complexity**: O(1) for all stack operations
 * **Space Complexity**: O(N) total stack space used